zxb2945/Learn-CS-by-yourself/CSLecture/AWS Solutions Architect Associate课程.md

 AWS managed keys or Custom managed keys : 即便是后者也是调用KMS API来创建的。

 AWS KMS supports **multi-Region keys**, which are AWS KMS keys in different AWS Regions that can be used interchangeably – as though you had the same key in multiple Regions.

+> 例题
+>
+> A company is building an application in the AWS Cloud.
+The application will store data in Amazon S3 buckets in two AWS Regions.
+The company must use an AWS Key Management Service (AWS KMS) customer managed key to encrypt all data that is stored in the S3 buckets.
+The data in both S3 buckets must be encrypted and decrypted with the same KMS key.
+The data and the key must be stored in each of the two Regions.
+Which solution will meet these requirements with the LEAST operational overhead?
+>
+>  A. Create an S3 bucket in each Region.
+Configure the S3 buckets to use server-side encryption with Amazon S3 managed encryption keys (SSE-S3).
+Configure replication between the S3 buckets.
+>
+>  B. Create a customer managed multi-Region KMS key.
+Create an S3 bucket in each Region.
+Configure replication between the S3 buckets.
+Configure the application to use the KMS key with client-side encryption.
+Most Voted
+>
+>  C. Create a customer managed KMS key and an S3 bucket in each Region.
+Configure the S3 buckets to use server-side encryption with Amazon S3 managed encryption keys (SSE-S3).
+Configure replication between the S3 buckets.
+>
+>  D. Create a customer managed KMS key and an S3 bucket in each Region.
+Configure the S3 buckets to use server-side encryption with AWS KMS keys (SSE-KMS).
+Configure replication between the S3 buckets.

 ## 268 KMS Key Rotation